Appeal Rental Dispute Judgment Services in Dubai

 Is the appeal deposit refundable in rental judgment appeal cases in Dubai?

-When filing an appeal against an RDC rental judgment, a refundable deposit equal to 50 % of the adjudicated amount must be paid.
-If the appeal is successful or not dismissed due to procedural fault, RDC returns the deposit via official channels.
+When filing an appeal against an RDC rental judgment involving a financial claim, the appellant must pay a refundable deposit equal to 50% of the adjudicated amount.
+If the appeal is successful or not dismissed for procedural reasons, the RDC returns the deposit via official channels.
+If the appeal is unsuccessful, the RDC may apply the deposit towards enforcement of the original judgment.

 Rated 4.9 on Google Based on 100+ Client Reviews